johnwcowan/r7rs-work/Dictionaries.md

 `(dict-values `*dictionary*`)`

 Returns a list of the values of *dictionary*.
-The results returned by `dictionary-keys` and `dictionary-values` are ordered consistently.
+The results returned by `dict-keys` and `dict-values` are ordered consistently.

 `(dict-entries `*dictionary*`)`

-Returns two values, the result of calling `dictionary-keys` and the result of calling `dictionary-values` on *dictionary*.
+Returns two values, the result of calling `dict-keys` and the result of calling `dict-values` on *dictionary*.

-`(dict-map `*proc dictionary*`)`

-Returns a dictionary containing the keys of dictionary and the values that result from invoking proc on the keys and corresponding values of dictionary.

 `(dict-fold `*proc knil dictionary*`)`